HubSpot/teeble/README.md

 * Abstract the table renderer for other templating languages

 ## Release History
+* 0.3.14: Properly remove rows along with the table
 * 0.3.13: Pagination View has `options` manually attacehd as  `this.options`
 * 0.3.12: Backbone Views `options` manually attached as `this.options`
 * 0.3.11: Add proper un/delegating of table events